greelogix/kpayment/Readme.md

 **Important Notes:**
 - **Routes are automatically loaded** - No need to publish routes.
 They're available immediately after installation.
 - **Views are automatically loaded** - Views are accessible as `kpayment::admin.settings.index`.
 No need to publish unless you want to customize them.
+- **Language files are automatically loaded** - Translations are accessible as `__('kpayment.key')`.
+No need to publish unless you want to customize them.
 - **Payment pages** - Success and error pages are available at `/payment/success` and `/payment/error`
+- **Payment form view** - Included at `kpayment::payment.form` - ready to use, no customization needed
+- **All base cases handled** - The package handles all payment flows, errors, and edge cases automatically
+- **Production-ready** - No additional code required from your project, works out of the box

 ## Example Setup